ArunMichaelDsouza/arunmichaeldsouza.com/blogs/aliasing-module-paths-in-node-js.md

 ![](/img/blogs/aliasing-module-paths-in-node-js/4.png)

-Symlinks created by link-module-alias

 Now whenever you are requiring your modules, you can simply do this -

 ![](/img/blogs/aliasing-module-paths-in-node-js/5.png)

-No more relative path hell

 No matter where you are in your project tree, all your aliased modules will resolve successfully.